Skip to content

 Video streams (POST /stream)

 There is no limit of streams to load.
-Stream must be of the type 'rtmp', 'rtsp' or 'dolby'.
+Stream must be of the type 'rtmp' or 'rtsp'.
 Each stream must follow the format:

 • rtmp: rtmp://<url>.
 For example, rtmp://192.168.0.51:1935/streaming/live.